 Nuclear weapons are uniquely powerful weapons that have the capability to instantly kill millions of people, create long-term health and environmental consequences throughout the world, directly undermine global peace, and put the United States at existential risk from retaliatory nuclear strikes.

 For maximum impact, please contact your Members of Congress today.
 You can identify your Representative/Senators by clicking here.
 And then call them by contacting the Capitol Hill Switchboard: (202) 224-3121.

-Call your U.S. Representative and U.S. Senators to support the Restricting First Use of Nuclear Weapons Act today!
+Call your U.S. Representative and U.S. Senators and urge them to support No First Use today!